actualbudget/docs/docs/advanced/oauth-auth.md

 Some providers does not require all fields to be filled.
 For example passwordless.id does not have a `client_secret`.

-After configuring all settings properly, hit `OK`.
+After configuring all settings properly, click `OK`.
 The user will be redirected to the `login` page.

 :::warning
-There are some basic configuration checks when hiting `OK` but if you somehow type a wrong information and the data is saved, you will have to open the actual server database manually and update it.
+There are some basic configuration checks when clicking `OK` but if you somehow type a wrong information and the data is saved, you will have to open the actual server database manually and update it.
 The name of the table is `auth`.
 :::

 #### Tested Providers